urbit/urbit.org-reloaded/content/using/install.md

 ### Booting a comet

-To boot your comet, go into the command line and run the following command from the directory that was created during Urbit installation:
+To boot a comet, go into the command line and run the following command from the directory that was created during Urbit installation:

 ```sh
 $ ./urbit -c mycomet